-In the semi-imbibed morphology, the droplet impacts the bottom of the scratch and spreads along and across and then impacts onto the side ridges.
+Under conditions leading to the semi-imbibed morphology, the droplet impacts the bottom of the scratch and spreads along and across the scratch and then impacts onto the side ridges, see figure \ref{t:TimeEvolutionOfRegimes}.
 The droplet spreads on the top of the side ridges but the contact line does not reach the outer edges; it becomes pinned somewhere on the top of the ridges because of the very low receding contact angle.
-In the split-semi-imbibed regime, the droplet impacts the side ridges first, and then penetrates into the scratch, reaching the bottom and spreading along it.
-As the droplet spreads into the scratch, it splits along the inner edges of the side ridges, leaving separated almost flat droplets sitting on the top of the side ridges.
+In the split semi-imbibed regime, the droplet impacts the side ridges first, and then penetrates into the scratch, reaching the bottom and spreading along it.
+As the droplet spreads into the scratch, it splits along the inner edges of the side ridges, leaving separated droplets sitting on the top of the side ridges.
+These droplets are almost flat because of the very low receding contact angle.
 In the fully imbibed regime, the droplet never impacts on the top surface of the side ridges but falls into the scratch and spreads until an equilibrium is reached.

-Finally, as shown in the 3D view included in bottom row of table \ref{t:TimeEvolutionOfRegimes}, in the capillary regime, the droplet initially spills over onto the original substrate as in the quasi-spherical cap and inertial regimes.
-However, then the capillary flow forms and liquid spreads along the scratch by capillary action until there is no more fluid to supply further flow.
-This can be clearly seen in the evolution of both $D_{Along}$ and the droplet height in figure \ref{subfig:CapillaryDynamics}.
-Note the different scale on the time axis in this plot compared to the others in figure \ref{fig:DimensionsVsSctrachDynamics}.
+Finally, as shown in the 3-D view included in the bottom row of figure \ref{t:TimeEvolutionOfRegimes}, for scratches producing capillary flow, the droplet initially spills over the side ridges onto the original substrate as in the quasi-spherical cap and inertial regimes.
+However, the liquid then spreads along the scratch by capillary action until there is no more liquid to supply further flow.
+This can be clearly seen in the evolution of both $D_{Along}$ and the droplet height in figure \ref{fig:DimensionsVsSctrachDynamics}(c).
+Note the different scale on the vertical axis in this plot compared with the others in figure \ref{fig:DimensionsVsSctrachDynamics}.